Join us for a full-day workshop at the University of Memphis

 LaVaire Lockhart is the department's new LSP II.
 He previously worked in Residence Life for almost ten years.
 Before coming to the U of M he was at LeBonheur's

-Children's Hospital for three years and with the Navy for 20 years.
+Children's Hospital for two years and with the Navy for 20 years.

 DiAnne Dunn is now office coordinator in the PSC.
 Before coming to the U of M she